kurocha/tagged-format/README.md

 this goes against the spirit of the Tagged binary format: a simple loader that provides platform and application specific data that can be quickly loaded into the graphics card.

-In the case where you need some form of platform independence, integrate the `tagged-format-convert` into your application development toolchain to produce target-specific binary versions of your model data.
+In the case where you need some form of platform independence, there are two options: Either integrate the `tagged-format-convert` into your application development toolchain to produce target-specific binary versions of your model data, or integrate the parser directly into your application and cache binary versions of the model data as required.

 Future Work
 -----------

 - Provide target specific options to `tagged-format-convert` for generating platform specific (e.g. endian) binary data.
 - Develop a simple Cocoa application for visualising the model data structure and rendering meshes.
+- Complete animation related data-structures and provide examples.

 ## License